 They read the guidance system to locate lonely rovers, their favored prey, never twice on the same road.
 Nobody expects an ambulance to be a trap.
 Larry adds just one delicate compound, to create trust.
 The darkness licks its lips.
 A woman, a paramedic flags the rovers down, begs for help.
 Everybody slows down.
 Circumstances bloom into opportunity.
 Larry and Terry hide behind the ambulance doors, modified tasers fired up.

-Everybody stops, everybody gets out, and wants to help.
+Everybody stops, everybody gets out and wants to help.
 Kindness doesn’t save them, nothing does.
 Larry has no mercy and no pity at all.
 Altruism is a curse, that needs stamping out.
 That’s when they get it.
-That’s when pay dearly.
+That’s when they pay dearly.

 All die.
 When they reach the bottom, the darkness opens its many jaws.